marczz/unix_memo/source/shell.rst

     $ echo $x $y
     a b

-But these custom syntaxes are not in Posix; and for portability it is better to avoid them.
+As these custom syntaxes are not in Posix; and for portability it is better to avoid them.

 A pipe create an implicit fifo, which imply to use a subshell,